-Johnson University Undergraduate Academic Catalog 2022-2023 (Approved July 25, 2022) Bible & Theology 88
+Johnson University Undergraduate Academic Catalog 2022-2023 (Corrected December 7, 2022) Bible & Theology 88

-- SLO 2: Graduates will be able to utilize language tools such as lexicons, concordances, and commentaries that are based on the original languages. - SLO 3: Graduates will be able to apply intermediate-level grammatical, syntactical, and semantic principles in the exegesis of biblical texts in the emphasized language.
+- SLO 1: Graduates will be able to translate biblical passages accurately from both the original Hebrew and Greek languages. - SLO 2: Graduates will be able to utilize language tools such as lexicons, concordances, and commentaries that are based on the original languages. - SLO 3: Graduates will be able to apply intermediate-level grammatical, syntactical, and semantic principles in the exegesis of biblical texts in the emphasized language.